 3. Line a hallway

 Make your hallway more functional than simply acting as a corridor, by lining one (or both) walls with books.
-Whether you go for wall-to-wall, floor-to-ceiling shelving or perhaps just add a few floating shelves, you’ll maximise your space while creating a much more interesting passageway.
+Go for wall-to-wall, floor-to-ceiling shelving.
+Or perhaps just add a few floating shelves, you’ll maximise your space while creating a much more interesting passageway.
 And if you have a wide hallway, consider adding a bench or other home library furniture to create even more functionality and ambience.

 4. Go for Scandi style

-A bright white space comes to life with the pops of colour and contrast that books provide, as you can see in this authentically Nordic living room belonging to a Finnish couple.
-If you have a monochromatic or achromatic living space, adding shelving containing a rainbow of books is an easy and, if necessary, temporary way to introduce colour.
-I’m loving the mid-century chairs in this modern home library, and how good is that statement chandelier?
+A bright white space comes to life with the pops of colour and contrast that books provide.
+If you have a monochromatic or achromatic living space, add shelving containing a rainbow of books.
+It’s an easy and, if necessary, temporary way to introduce colour.

 5. Make use of ceilings

 Love a clean, modern, minimalist home?
-Then reduce visual clutter by storing your books in high perimeter shelving, such as above a doorway and all around the ceiling edges, where the storage will take up no floor space at all.
+Then reduce visual clutter by storing your books in high perimeter shelving.
+For example, above a doorway and all around the ceiling edges, where the storage will take up no floor space at all.
 Simple wooden perimeter shelving like this is a fairly easy DIY or you can find someone to handle it for you.

 6. Set up sculptural displays

 You actually can judge a book by its cover, because a stunning book cover is often just as much admired as the book’s content.
-So if you’ve culled your book collection back to only your absolute favourite, prized, coffee-table style publications, consider displaying them in a way that really shows them off as the treasured design objects they are.
-This 3D display shelving is both practical and visually appealing but obviously is only suited to a smaller book collection.
+Culled your book collection back to only your absolute favourite, coffee-table style publications?
+Consider displaying them in a way that really shows them off as treasured design objects.
+3D display shelving is both practical and visually appealing but is only suited to a smaller book collection.

 7. Create a room divider